 2) Always Check More than One Online Booking Site

 Aside from Skyscanner, two of our other favorite sites for finding the best deals are Momondo and Vayama.
-Matrix Airfare Search (now owned by Google) is another good site, but you can’t book directly on their webpage.
-Google Flights is a good tool because their flight calendar is fast, but it’s not the best resource for pulling up the cheapest fares.
+Google Flights is a great tool because their flight calendar is fast, but it’s not the best resource for pulling up the cheapest fares.
 But no matter how good one online agent is, there’s a chance another agent has a better deal for your given route.
 Always double check your dates and times before booking to be sure an online agent hasn’t changed the dates to offer the cheapest fare- nor will your flight take 24 hours when it might only take 6 hours with someone else.
 We’d certainly rather pay an extra $5o to save 18 hours of time!

-3) Book directly on an airline’s website after you find out they’re the cheapest
+3) Book plane tickets directly on an airline’s website after you find out which one is cheapest

 It’s a dog eat dog world out there as many people use online travel agents to find the cheapest flights and then go directly to the airline’s website to book their tickets.
 And if the price is the same, you should do this too because if you need to change your ticket, you’ll have to pay an additional fee to the online travel agent on top of paying the airlines change fee.
 But sometimes it pays to book through the online travel agents when the cheapest roundtrip fare is separate one way tickets on different airlines- if you try and book directly through each airline, there’s a chance the fare will be gone before you finish (so if you find an amazing deal, book it asap because prices can change instantly).